 This part-time studies program is scheduled to serve the needs of working professionals, with classes held year-round, three terms per year, in the evenings, weekends, or in intensive eight-week sessions.

 Find out more about getting started in the program!

 If the Bachelor of Technology program interests you, review the entrance requirements below.
 If you have any questions regarding the entrance requirements and equivalents, please contact Program Advising.

 This program has a two-step admission process and is open for applications throughout the year.

 Applicants that feel they meet the entrance requirements are required to contact the program head for an evaluation of work experience, assessment for pre-entry courses, and have the Proposed Program of Study form for Technical Coursework approved.
-Contact the program head at 604-432-8660 for more information.
-If pre-entry courses are required, these courses will not be credited towards the degree.
+Contact the program head at 604-432-8660 or Jamil_Ahmed@bcit.ca for more information.
+Any required pre-entry courses that are part of the degree program matrix will be credited towards the degree.

 You can apply if you have had the pre-entry assessment and have completed any necessary pre-entry courses.
 A completed pre-entry assessment document from the program area must be uploaded to complete your application.

 Option 1: BCIT diploma in Electrical and Computer Engineering Technology with a minimum course average of 65% or